riccardo-df/riccardo-df.github.io/conferences.md

 **2024** *(including scheduled)*
 - European Association of Labour Economists Conference (EALE).
-- Annual Conference of the European Society for Population Economics (ESPE).
+- 29th International Panel Data Conference (IPDC).
 - Annual Conference of the International Association for Applied Econometrics (IAEE Greece).
 - Annual Conference of the International Association for Applied Econometrics (IAEE China).
 - International Conference in Economics, Econometrics and Finance (ICEEF).